Platonic Transformers: A Solid Choice For Equivariance: Experiments

 To validate our proposed architecture, we conduct a series of experiments across a number of different tasks and datasets.
 Our evaluation is structured to analyze the role of the equivariance inductive bias by categorizing tasks into two distinct settings based on their inherent geometric properties.

 First, for tasks with inherent symmetry, such as those in QM9 \citep{ramakrishnan2014quantum} and OMol25 \citep{levine2025openmolecules2025omol25}, the underlying molecular systems have no canonical orientation.
 Their properties are determined by the relative positions of atoms and are independent of the global coordinate system.
-Since the physical laws governing these molecular properties are E(3)-symmetric, equivariance becomes a fundamental requirement for a model to generalize efficiently \citep{fuchs2020se3,bronstein2021geometric,batzner2022nequip, pacini2025universalityclassesequivariantnetworks,vadgama2025probingequivariancesymmetrybreaking}.
-We refer to this category of problems as \emph{Equivariant Tasks}.
+Since the physical laws governing these molecular properties are E(3)-symmetric, equivariance becomes a fundamental requirement for a model to generalize efficiently \citep{fuchs2020se3,bronstein2021geometric,batzner2022nequip, pacini2025universalityclassesequivariantnetworks,vadgama2025probing}.
+We refer to this category as \emph{Equivariant Tasks}.

-Second, for tasks involving datasets with a canonical orientation, like CIFAR-10 \citep{krizhevsky2009learning} and ScanObjectNN \citep{uy-scanobjectnn-iccv19}, strict end-to-end equivariance is not required.
+Second, for tasks involving datasets with a canonical orientation, like CIFAR-10 \citep{krizhevsky2009learning} and ScanObjectNN \citep{uy-scanobjectnn-iccv19}, strict end-to-end equivariance is not required (the images/objects are aligned w.r.t. a canonical up-direction).
 These problems nevertheless provide a testbed to investigate if the geometric inductive bias of our model, enforced by weight-sharing, improves performance on its own merits.
-We refer to these as \emph{Non-Equivariant Tasks}.
+We refer to these as \emph{Non-Equivariant Tasks}. \rednote{We provide additional results on ImageNet-1K \citep{deng2009imagenet} in Appendix \ref{app:exp_details_imagenet1k}}}.